amabdulr/CNWG/ReviewYourChunks.md

 3. **Evaluate the Title.** Check that the title adheres to the TITLE RULES for its specified infotype.
 4. **Evaluate the Chunk.** Verify that the chunk meets the CHUNK RULES for its corresponding infotype.
 5. **Assess the Content Organization.** Ensure the chunk follows the prescribed order and structure outlined in the Content Organization rules for that infotype.
+5. **Assess for GUI formatting and Verb Usage.** For task infor type, validate for "GUI Element Formatting Rules" and "GUI Verb Usage Rules".
 6. **Present your analysis in the following format:**
    - A second-level Markdown heading with the Title in bold, followed by the information type in bold in parentheses.
-   - An analysis explaining whether the title complies with the TITLE RULES.
+   - A detailed analysis explaining whether the title complies with the TITLE RULES.
-   - An analysis explaining whether the chunk complies with the CHUNK RULES.
+   - A detailed analysis explaining whether the chunk complies with the CHUNK RULES.
-   - An analysis explaining whether the chunk adheres to the Content Organization rules.
+   - A detailed analysis explaining whether the chunk adheres to the Content Organization rules.
    - A final bold statement indicating if any action is needed: **Action Required** or **No Action Required**.

 # Information Types and Titling Rules